Are Office of Management and Budget (OMB) Uniform Guidance audits required for recipients of LSC funds?

 Audit Bulletin 97-01 (Revisions to the 1996 Audit Guide), November 1997

-Are recipients of less than $500,000 exempt from LSC audit requirements under the new OMB Circular A-133?
+Are recipients of less than $750,000 exempt from LSC audit requirements under the Uniform Guidance?

-No. The Revised OMB Circular A-133 increased the threshold for a Single Audit from $300,000 to $500,000 of federal awards expended.
-LSC's 1996 and 1997 appropriation law requires an audit regardless of grant amount and takes precedence over the revised OMB Circular A-133 audit requirements.
-Accordingly, the increased audit threshold specified in revised OMB Circular A-133 does not apply to recipients of LSC funds.
+No. Uniform Guidance increased the threshold for a Single Audit to $750,000 of federal awards expended.
+LSC's 1996 and 1997 appropriation law requires an audit regardless of grant amount and takes precedence over the revised OMB Circular A-133 and the Uniform Guidance audit requirements.
+Accordingly, the increased audit threshold specified does not apply to recipients of LSC funds.
 There is no change in audit requirements for recipients of LSC funds.
 The applicability of the requirements of the 1996 LSC Audit Guide specified in paragraph I-3 remains unchanged.

 What are the audit requirements for subrecipient audits?

 Subrecipient audit requirements are addressed in the subgrant agreements.
 Please do not arrange for, or submit, an audit of a subrecipient of LSC funds that does not comply with the executed subgrant agreement, unless you have received express approval from the OIG.